 Ethereum has already become a top choice for the development of dApps.
 Yet, there’s Cardano – another big player that gradually wins users’ attention.
 But will it meet the high expectations of the cryptocurrency community?

-Seriously considered an alternative to Vitalik Buterin’s brainchild, Cardano was launched in 2017 and today positions itself as an updated Ethereum.
-It was developed by Charles Hoskinson, one of the co-founders of Ethereum.
-Both blockchains pursue the goal of creating a single decentralized system for financial transactions and digital contracts for decentralized applications and other developments.
+Ethereum and Cardano are two of the largest competing cryptocurrency projects based on smart contract technology.
+Both blockchains demonstrate positive dynamics and great investment prospects and pursue the goal of creating a single decentralized system for financial transactions and digital contracts for decentralized applications and other developments.

 A closer look at Ethereum

-Ethereum is an open-source blockchain platform that acts as a base for the creation and deployment of decentralized applications (dApp).
-Ethereum first launched the concept of a smart contract into the public arena – a program that performs the functions of a legal document and defines the rules of interaction between the parties to the contract.
+Ethereum is an open-source blockchain platform that acts as a base for the creation and deployment of decentralized applications (dApps).
+Ethereum first launched the concept of a smart contract into the public arena — a program that performs the functions of a legal document and defines the rules of interaction between the parties to the contract.

-Ethereum is characterized by the key innovative advantages of blockchain, including the immutability of recorded data, the complete absence of censorship due to the implemented consensus principle, security, and immunity to hacking.
+On top of this, Ethereum is characterized by the key innovative advantages of blockchain, including the immutability of recorded data, the complete absence of censorship due to the implemented consensus principle, security, and immunity to hacking.

 Need a reliable Ethereum development and consulting partner?
 Let’s get acquainted